Recap / Angel S01 E08 "I Will Remember You"

 - Alien Blood: The Mohra demon has green glowing blood.

-- Almost Kiss: Angel and Buffy in the sewer; they kill it themselves.
+- Almost Kiss: Angel and Buffy in the sewer; they stop it themselves.

-- Ancient Grome: The toga-clad "Oracles" dress in purple togas, albeit with bronze body paint.
+- Ancient Grome: The "Oracles" dress in purple togas, albeit with bronze body paint.

 - Beautiful Dreamer: Doyle has come to warn Angel about the Mohra demon.
 Buffy is still asleep.